Shirros/desktop-pet/README.md

 Desktop pet using Python.
 Sprites in the assets folder are stolen from Nitrome.
 This project is based off of [this Medium post](https://medium.com/analytics-vidhya/create-your-own-desktop-pet-with-python-5b369be18868) but the code in that post is highly inflexible and a lot of things are hard coded.
 My project allows the easy modification of the Pet using a JSON file.

+## How to use

+In main.py, there are two variables `JSON_URL` and `IMPATH`. `JSON_URL` is the file path to a JSON file describing your pet.
+In the JSON file, there are references to image files.
+All those image files are relative to `IMPATH`.

 ## How to get sprites from Nitrome (or any Flash game)

 Get an SWF file from here: